At GenDx we believe in continuous education, complementing our products to make tissue typing better, faster and easier.

 - Webinars: short, informative sessions on a specific technique, reagents or software application as well as new product information and software features.

 See below for more information on these events and the next available opportunity.

-Visit EFI or ASHI one day earlier and get trained on Next-Generation Sequencing-Based HLA Typing at our ABHI-accredited Teaching Session.
+Get trained on HLA Typing by NGS at our ABHI-accredited Teaching Session.

 Morning and afternoon sessions can be booked separately.

 - Workflows for HLA typing